segmentio/segment-docs/src/legal/privacy.md

 follow instructions of the customer who submitted the data, or in response to contractual requirements.

+### Inquiries and complaints.
-**Inquiries and complaints**.
-If you believe Segment maintains your personal data within the scope of our Privacy Shield certification, you may direct any inquiries or complaints concerning our Privacy Shield compliance to <privacy@segment.com>.
+If you believe Segment maintains your personal data within the scope of our Privacy Shield certification, you may direct any inquiries or complaints concerning our Privacy Shield compliance to [privacy@segment.com](mailto:privacy@segment.com).
 If you are located in the EEA or Switzerland and have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at <https://feedback-form.truste.com/watchdog/request>.

-**Arbitration**.
+### Arbitration.
 If you are located in the EEA or Switzerland and neither Segment nor our dispute resolution provider resolves your complaint, you may be entitled to invoke binding arbitration under certain conditions more fully described on the [Privacy Shield website](https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint).

-**Third parties who may receive personal data.** We share Segment User Data with third parties as described in our Privacy Policy.
+### Third parties who may receive personal data.
+We share Segment User Data with third parties as described in our Privacy Policy.
 We may share Services Data with third parties under the following circumstances and only in accordance with the applicable customer agreements: